Introduction to Health and Human Services (D390)

 • Do you have difficulty dressing or bathing?

-• Do you have difficulty doing errands alone, like shopping or visiting a doctor?
+• Do you have difficulty doing errands alone, such as visiting a doctor's office or shopping?

 Explanation